haacked/haacked.com/_posts/2014-05-19-microsofts-new-running-shoes.markdown

 categories: [microsoft aspnet oss]
 ---

 When Ballmer famously said, "Linux is a cancer that attaches itself in an intellectual property sense to everything it touches," it was fair to characterize Microsoft's approach to open source as hostile.
-But over time, this attitude started to change.
-Many groups inside of Microsoft saw the customer value in fostering OSS.
+But over time, forces within Microsoft pushed to change this attitude.
+Many groups inside of Microsoft continue to see the customer and business value in fostering, rather than fighting, OSS.

 Under the leadership of [Scott Guthrie](http://weblogs.asp.net/scottgu/), the ASP.NET and Azure teams were trailblazers in this area.
-They were not the only trailblazers, but they were very influential ones.
+They were not the only trailblazers, but they were influential ones.
 Disclaimer, I'm a former employee of these teams so I am totally objective and devoid of any bias whatsoever.

-While change did come, it felt like glacier watching and that angered some who wanted to see more movement.
+While change carved its glacial path, its pace angered some who wanted to see more movement.
 The prevailing metaphor that folks like [Scott Hanselman](http://hanselman.com/blog) and I would use was this idea of "baby steps".

 Here's a snippet from a post Scott wrote five years ago when we [first released ASP.NET MVC 1.0 under a permissive open source license](http://www.hanselman.com/blog/MicrosoftASPNETMVC10IsNowOpenSourceMSPL.aspx):